mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_windows.md

 At the time of this writing, Visual Studio 2015 "proper" comes in [three editions](https://www.visualstudio.com/vs-2015-product-editions): Community, Professional, and Enterprise.
 Any of these editions will work.
 Additionally, [Visual Studio Express 2015 for Windows Desktop](https://www.visualstudio.com/products/visual-studio-express-vs.aspx) will work with more limited debugging support[^4].
 Other Express versions, such as Express for Windows, Express for Web or Team Foundation Server 2015 Express, will not work.

-*NOTE*: RhinoCommon plugins can be authored in Visual Studio 2010, 2012, 2013, and 2015 both in C# and Vb.Net, and included in Ultimate, Professional, Premium, C# Express, Vb Express and Windows Desktop Express (where available).
+*NOTE*: RhinoCommon plugins can be authored in Visual Studio 2010, 2012, 2013, and 2015 both in C# and VB, and included in Ultimate, Professional, Premium, C# Express, Vb Express and Windows Desktop Express (where available).
 For the purposes of this guide, we will presume you are using Visual Studio 2015 Community Edition.

 #### Step-by-Step